Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-4f7KWwnXhoU.md

 ### Transcript

-> will dedicate a service be available on linux or windows so we're first and foremost windows um but we might do some form of linux support uh depending on time
+> will dedicate a service be available on linux or windows so we're first and foremost windows, but we might do some form of linux support, depending on time
 >
 > [Music]
 >